 Once you know how a UK credit card works, and when there are times they can be really good, next you need the best tips and strategies for avoiding excess charges, keeping your account secure and avoiding spiralling credit card debt.

 Any money you spend on your credit card will have to be paid back with interest, which can seriously add up.
 This is where the lender makes their money.

 For example, if you use a credit card with 20% APR interest on purchases and don’t pay it off in full each month, at the end of the year that £5 latte just cost you £6.
-That may seem small change.
+That may seem a small change.
 But the more you spend, the worse this gets.
 Those £200 concert tickets now cost you £240 by the end of the year.

 In fact, it’s worse than this.
 The longer you leave that purchase (ie, debt) on your card, the more you’ll pay.
 Effectively, you’re paying interest on top of interest.